Aparecida, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Airlines charge huge amounts for overweight luggage.
 Save money with this

-If you are planning to go to the beautiful Igreja do Senhor do Bonfim, it's important to wear modest clothing:
+If you are going to check out the lovely Igreja do Senhor do Bonfim, it's recommended to wear modest clothing:

-If you visit Aparecida during June, you will probably find that it is warm.
+If you visit Aparecida during July, you might notice that it is a perfect temperature.
 Temperatures tend to hover around the 70s F (mid 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).

 What to wear/what to pack: